A person holding a Nice Pack looking at his feet

 The Best Way to Dispose Gel Ice Packs

-1) Identify the Type of Gel Pack You Have and Its Contents
+Step 1: Identify the Type of Gel Pack You Have and Its Contents

-2) Empty Flexible Plastic Gel Packs
+Step 2: Empty the Gel Packs

-You might also donate them to a food bank that will accept ice pack donations.
+You can also donate them to a food bank that will accept ice pack donations.
 Food banks can use the donated ice pack to keep food fresh while delivering it to distant locations.
 Similarly, you can give leftover ice packs to schools, churches, and charitable organizations so that they can be used to keep lunches cool and fresh.

-4) Give Them Away to Friends, Relatives, and Athletes
+Step 4: Give Them Away to Friends, Relatives, and Athletes

 Can Gel Packs Be Used As Plant Fertilizer?